Arthur season 3

 The third season of the television series Arthur was originally broadcast on PBS in the United States from November 16, 1998 to January 1, 1999 and contains 15 episodes.
 This season, like seasons 1 and 2, was released on DVD in Europe only (as "Series 4").

 This was the last season in which Michael Caloz voiced the character D.W.
 Read, due to his voice deepening after the end of the season.

+Funding for Arthurs third season was provided by the Corporation for Public Broadcasting, PBS viewers, and corporate sponsors Juicy Juice, Polaroid Corporation, and Baby GAP.